Doctor of Philosophy in Economics (PhD)

 Anderson, Kristin Siwan (Micro-level institutions, role of gender, studies of rural governments)

-Baylis, Patrick (Climate Changes and Impacts, Economic Planning of Energy, environmental economics, climate change economics, energy economics)
+Baylis, Patrick (Economics; Climate Changes and Impacts; Economic Planning of Energy; climate change economics; energy economics; environmental economics)

 Beaudry, Paul (National and International macroeconomic issues, Business cycles, inflation, financial markets, the macro-economic effects of technological change and globalization, and the determinants of aggregate employment and wages)